Kununurra, Western Australia

-Kununurra is a town in far northern Western Australia located at the eastern extremity of the Kimberley approximately 45 km from the border with the Northern Territory.
+Kununurra is a town in the far north of Western Australia located at the eastern extremity of the Kimberley approximately 45 km from the border with the Northern Territory.
 Kununurra was initiated to service the Ord River Irrigation Scheme.
+It is located on the traditional lands of the Miriwoong, an Aboriginal Australian people.

 Kununurra is the largest town in Western Australia north of Broome, with the closest town being Wyndham, 100 km away.
 Kununurra is 3040 km from Perth via the Great Northern Highway.

-The town is situated in among the scenic hills and ranges of the far north-east Kimberley region, having an abundance of fresh water, conserved by the Ord River Diversion dam and the main Ord River Dam.
+The town is situated among the scenic hills and ranges of the far north-east Kimberley region, having an abundance of fresh water, conserved by the Ord River Diversion dam and the main Ord River Dam.

 The tropical agriculture crops grown in the Ord River Irrigation Area (ORIA) have changed over the years.
 Tourism and mining have also become important to the local economy.

-Characteristics

-Kununurra has a transient population; if itinerant residents, the outlying farm areas and communities were included in census population figures, it is estimated numbers would have exceeded 7,000 for 2006, as opposed to the actual figure of 5,619.
-An influx in the dry season (from April to September) of tourists and itinerant farm workers can push up the population to around 10,000.